pubnub/c-sharp/unity/Windows-Standalone/README.md

 #### Running the Tests

-1. Open up the Unity Project from Standalone (Windows)\UnityUnitTest folder.
+1. Open up the Unity Project from Windows-Standalone\PubnubUnity folder.
 2. From the "Unity test tools" menu select the "Unit test runner" option.
 3. Run the tests by clicking the "play" button or by selecting the individual tests.

 #### Potential Errors and their resolutions: